What is a muscle contusion (corked muscle)?

 Heat, alcohol, vigorous massage and playing on following injury must be avoided as they all increase the amount of bleeding and worsen the degree of injury.
 This may increase the recovery time and delay return to sport.

-Physiotherapy treatment involves soft tissue therapy, massage, dry needling (acupuncture), stretching and strengthening.
+Physiotherapy treatment involves soft tissue therapy, controlled massage, dry needling, stretching, strengthening and education on what you should and shouldn’t be doing.
 This will allow the fastest and safest return to sport.

 Self management strategies